Send me an email LinkedIn

 Explore automating the engineer's ETA

-Less manual reliance on the engineer and customers get the reassurance they need, resulting in less customer calls of frustration.
+Less reliance on manual engineer follow-up and customers get the reassurance they need, resulting in less customer calls of frustration.

 Proposed concept